Work Injury Management

-Injury care is available at Southeast Occupational Medicine from 8:00 am until 4:30 pm Monday through Friday in HealthPoint Plaza and at Southeast Hospital’s Emergency Services Department 24-hours-a-day, seven-days-a-week.
+Injury care is available at Southeast Occupational Medicine from 8:00 am until 4:30 pm Monday through Friday at the HealthPoint Plaza location and at Southeast Hospital’s Emergency Services Department 24-hours-a-day, seven-days-a-week.
 Communication between the employer and healthcare provider at the time of the injury helps coordinate needed services and support, and provides to the physician any additional information about the incident including any activities pre- and post-injury.
-Drug screening results following confirmation of positives are communicated to the Designated Employer Representatives (DER).
+Drug screening results following confirmation of non-negatives are communicated to the Designated Employer Representatives (DER).

 As noted above, every effort is made to return an injured employee to work in an appropriate capacity.
 Follow up care in the Occupational Medicine Clinic is arranged after Emergency Department care.
 The Occupational Medicine staff will pro-actively communicate with the employer to ensure that the recommended follow-up care is provided.
 In addition, the staff will notify the employer of any missed appointments.
 This will ensure that no injured employee “falls through the cracks” with respect to work injury follow-up care.